DiligentGraphics/DiligentSamples/Tutorials/Tutorial17_MSAA/readme.md

 ## Checking MSAA Support

-Multisampling support may vary between formats, devices and other fators.
-To check sample counts supported by a current format, use `IRenderDevice::GetTextureFormatInfoExt` method.
+Multisampling support may depends on format, GPU and other fators.
+To query sample counts supported by a format, use `IRenderDevice::GetTextureFormatInfoExt` method.
 The `SampleCounts` member of the returned structure has 1 bit set for all supported sample counts:

 ```cpp